Quick tasks for getting started with Microsoft 365 compliance

 It’s difficult to know where to go if you don’t know where you are.
 Meeting your compliance needs includes understanding your current level of risk and what updates may be needed in these ever changing times.
 Whether your organization is new to compliance requirements or has deep experience with standards and regulations that govern your industry, the single best thing you can do to improve compliance is to understand where your organization stands.

-Microsoft Compliance Score can help you understand your organization's compliance posture and highlight areas that may need improvement.
-Compliance Score uses a centralized dashboard to calculate a risk-based score, measuring your progress in completing actions that help reduce risks around data protection and regulatory standards.
-You can also use Compliance Score as a tool to track all your risk assessments.
+Microsoft Compliance Manager can help you understand your organization's compliance posture and highlight areas that may need improvement.
+Compliance Manager uses a centralized dashboard to calculate a risk-based score, measuring your progress in completing actions that help reduce risks around data protection and regulatory standards.
+You can also use Compliance Manager as a tool to track all your risk assessments.
 It provides workflow capabilities to help you efficiently complete your risk assessments through a common tool.

-For step-by-step guidance to get started with Compliance Score, see Set up Compliance Score.
+For step-by-step guidance to get started with Compliance Manager, see Get started with Compliance Manager.